How Big Are Killer Bees?

 The killer bee has four clear wings which are attached to the thorax.
 Here, you will also find six legs.
 After the thorax comes the middle section, the abdomen, which is a bit larger than the thorax.
 The abdomen ends in the stinger.

 The head of the killer bee is smaller than the body, although its eyes are large and bulbous.
-Killer bees have very efficient eyesight, which allows them to see ultraviolet rays, this means they can fly during darkness hours.
+Killer bees have very efficient eyesight, which allows them to see ultraviolet rays.
+This means they can fly under darkness.

 Why Are They Called Killer Bees?